rebeccaeilering/my-dev-blog/content/Midway Through 2020/index.md

 2. I want to continue focusing on JavaScript.
 Specifically ES6.
 I've done good with this.
 I've updated all the jQuery used on my website to ES6.
 I have also added more components such as accordions, tabs, responsive tables, and updated my mobile menu.
 All use ES6.
 I have also projects such as STL Photos, Workout Generator, Books I Read sites/apps that are JavaScript heavy.
 I'm happy with my progress here.

-3. In VSCode I want to use more shortcuts and code snippets to speed up productivity.
+3. In VS Code I want to use more shortcuts and code snippets to speed up productivity.
 I do use the search functions more but I'm very steeped in habit and I haven't got out of the habit of relying on the mouse.

 4. I didn't do so well with this one last year but create something using a programming language I don't know.
 I'm not venturing out of the JavaScript ecosystem too much.
 I have started some tutorial learning of Svelte.js.
 I have also used Node.js, Express to create local server environments and connect to MongoDB.
 I'm okay with this.